Home

 Murine plasma extracellular vesicles were isolated and loaded into a Nanoparticle Analyzer (Nanosight) to quantify particle concentration and size.

-Pulmonary Vascular Diseases, especially Pulmonary Arterial Hypertension (PAH), have been the focus of our research effort (Oliveira et al., 2017, 2018, 2019, 2024; Oliveira SD 2022, 2023; Erewele, Castellon, Loya et al., 2022; Marinho, Villarreal et al., 2023; Marinho, Villarreal, Loya, Oliveira, 2024; Silva, Puthanveetil, Oliveira, 2025; Villarreal et al., 2025 – under consideration).
-PAH is a life-threatening disease highly incident in women, characterized by pulmonary vasoconstriction and vascular remodeling, which elevates the mean PA pressure and leads to right ventricular hypertrophy.
-Among the signaling pathways contributing to PAH onset, deficiency of pulmonary BMPR2 expression contributes to the hyperactivation of profibrotic TGF-β and vascular remodeling.
-Although the primary cause of PAH may be multifactorial, studies indicate that it results from chronic pulmonary inflammation.
-Curiously, infection by the intravascular parasite Schistosoma mansoni recapitulates several aspects of widespread inflammation that lead to PAH, providing a unique model where molecular alterations leading to vascular cell hyperproliferation can be unraveled and hopefully leveraged for the development of clinical solutions for PAH.
+Pulmonary Vascular Diseases, especially Pulmonary Arterial Hypertension (PAH), have been the focus of our research effort (Oliveira et al., 2017, 2018, 2019, 2024; Oliveira SD 2022, 2023; Erewele, Castellon, Loya et al., 2022; Marinho, Villarreal et al., 2023; Marinho, Villarreal, Loya, Oliveira, 2024; Villarreal et al., 2025, 2026; Loya et al., 2026 (preprint)).
+PAH is a disease highly prevalent in women, characterized by pulmonary vasoconstriction and progressive vascular remodeling that elevates mean pulmonary arterial pressure and leads to right ventricular hypertrophy.
+Although the primary cause of PAH appears multifactorial, studies indicate that it results from chronic pulmonary inflammation, such as that caused by the intravascular parasite Schistosoma mansoni.
+Therefore, Schistosoma infection provides a unique model in which molecular alterations driving PAH can be unraveled and, hopefully, leveraged to develop novel clinical solutions for this life-threatening disease.

 Additional Scientific Interests